Galaxywalk/galaxywalk.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year Ph.D. student at the School of Computer Science at Peking University, advised by Professor [Chenren Xu](https://soar.group/chenren/).
+I am a third year Ph.D. student at the School of Computer Science at Peking University, advised by Professor [Chenren Xu](https://soar.group/chenren/).
 My research interest lies in mobile computing, wireless sensing, and human-computer interaction.

 I received my B.S degree from the School of Physics at Peking University in 2022.
 Beyond my current research, I am also interested in the cross field of natural science and wireless networking -- how to learn from other fields and how to build better wireless sensing system for other fields.

 News:
 =====

+- 11/2024.
+Win the First Prize in the 1st Ubiquitous Intelligent Sensing Technology Innovation and

+  Application Competition (Held by CCF)!

 - 02/2024.
 Invited to be MobiCom'24 Artifact Evaluation Program Committee Members!
 - 10/2023.
 Invited to be CHI'24 External Reviewer!